Jiangsu Dragons

 Jiangsu Dragons Kentier (江苏龙肯帝亚), also known as Jiangsu Dragons or Jiangsu Kentier, are a Chinese professional basketball team in the Southern Division of the Chinese Basketball Association, based in Nanjing, Jiangsu.

 History

-In the 2004–05 season, the Jiangsu Dragons finished in last place in the South Division.
-Tristan Wells lead the team in points and defeated the Xinjiang Flying Tigers in the quarter-finals and the Yunnan Bulls in the semi-finals, but lost to the Guangdong Southern Tigers in the Finals.
+In the 2004–05 season, the Jiangsu Dragons finished in first place in the South Division, defeated the Xinjiang Flying Tigers in the quarter-finals and the Yunnan Bulls in the semi-finals, but lost to the Guangdong Southern Tigers in the Finals.